No more chemicals!

 ***UPDATE: also using diluted alaffia African black soap for hand soap, same ratio.
 Seems less drying than the Bronner's.

-my own body wash in shower: none needed. no soap to dry out my skin, and water is more cleansing than people realize, once you break the cycle of removing natural oils and then replacing with synthetic ones, which dry you out, causing you to replace with synthetic ins again, etc.
+body wash in shower: none needed. no soap to dry out my skin, and water is more cleansing than people realize, once you break the cycle of removing natural oils and then replacing with synthetic ones, which dry you out, causing you to replace with synthetic ins again, etc.

 ***UPDATE: I wasn't enjoying the experience of not having shampoo in the shower.
 So I'm now using a DIY shampoo of Dr Bronner's plus coconut milk.
 About 1:1.
 It lathers and smells good.